Immerse yourself in French language and study the science behind communication

 Workshops | 4 hours per week |

-These figures are based on an average student in an average week.
+These figures are representative of a typical week.
 Your contact hours will vary throughout the year due to your module choices, non-compulsory classes, exam periods and changes to scheduled activities.
-Our course structures are changing in September 2023.
-Find out more about how this course may be affected.

 Outside your timetabled hours, you'll study independently.
 This may include preparation for classes, follow-up work, wider reading, practice completion of assessment tasks, or revision.

 In the UK, full-time students are expected to spend 1,200 hours a year learning.
-That's about 40 hours of classes and independent study each week during term time.
+That's about 40 hours of classes and independent study each week during semesters.
 Everyone learns at a different rate, so the number of hours you spend on independent study will be different to other students on your course.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
-It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.
+It's easy to get around - everything is within walking or pedalling distance, or you can use the fast and frequent bus service.
+Take a campus tour.

-You'll be assessed in a variety of ways, including essays, projects, written, oral and listening exams.
-Assessments include formative work which will help you practice or develop skills, but will not count towards your final degree mark.
+You'll be assessed in a variety of ways, including essays, projects, presentations, and written and oral exams.
+Assessments include formative work which will help you practise or develop skills, but will not count towards your final degree mark.

-Instructors provide you with feedback in a variety of forms, for example: written feedback on work that you have handed in, in-class discussion of common problems on an assignment, model answers, one-on-one discussion of research projects, or online responses to questions posted on the module discussion board.
+Instructors provide you with feedback in a variety of forms, for example: written feedback including annotations of your work, in-class discussion of common problems, model answers, one-on-one discussion of projects, or responses and comments to work submitted online.

 We can make reasonable adjustments to assessment procedures for students with disabilities.
-However, if you have dyslexia please note that it is not possible to make adjustments in the marking of work written in a closed language exam (French).
+However, if you have dyslexia please note that it is not possible to make adjustments in the marking of work written in a closed language exam.
 This is because accurate spelling is one of the assessment objectives for language exams.
 Closed exams make up only a proportion of the assessment types used for languages.
 There are other assessment types such as coursework and oral presentations which are also used.
 As a student with dyslexia you could apply for extra time in closed exams, if this would be of assistance.
 See the University's disability support pages for further details.

 Typical offer | |